Causal Collaborative Filtering: Abstract

 \section{Abstract}

-Recommender systems are important and valuable tools for many personalized services.
-Collaborative Filtering (CF) algorithms---among others---are fundamental algorithms driving the underlying mechanism of personalized recommendation.
-Many of the traditional CF algorithms are designed based on the fundamental idea of mining or learning correlative patterns from data for matching, including memory-based methods such as user/item-based CF as well as learning-based methods such as matrix factorization and deep learning models.
-However, advancing from correlative learning to causal learning is an important problem, because causal/counterfactual modeling can help us to think outside of the observational data for user modeling and personalization.
-In this paper, we propose Causal Collaborative Filtering (CCF)---a general framework for modeling causality in collaborative filtering and recommendation.
-We first provide a unified causal view of CF and mathematically show that many of the traditional CF algorithms are actually special cases of CCF under simplified causal graphs.
-We then propose a conditional intervention approach for $do$-calculus so that we can estimate the causal relations based on observational data.
+Many of the traditional recommendation algorithms are designed based on the fundamental idea of mining or learning correlative patterns from data to estimate the user-item correlative preference.
+However, pure correlative learning may lead to Simpson's paradox in predictions, and thus results in sacrificed recommendation performance.
+Simpson's paradox is a well-known statistical phenomenon, which causes confusions in statistical conclusions and ignoring the paradox may result in inaccurate decisions.
+Fortunately, causal and counterfactual modeling can help us to think outside of the observational data for user modeling and personalization so as to tackle such issues.
+In this paper, we propose \textbf{C}ausal \textbf{C}ollaborative \textbf{F}iltering (CCF) --- a general framework for modeling causality in collaborative filtering and recommendation.
+We provide a unified causal view of CF and mathematically show that many of the traditional CF algorithms are actually special cases of CCF under simplified causal graphs.
+We then propose a conditional intervention approach for $do$-operations so that we can estimate the user-item causal preference based on the observational data.
 Finally, we further propose a general counterfactual constrained learning framework for estimating the user-item preferences.
-Experiments are conducted on two types of real-world datasets---traditional and randomized trial data---and results show that our framework can improve the recommendation performance of many CF algorithms.
+Experiments are conducted on two types of real-world datasets---traditional and randomized trial data---and results show that our framework can improve the recommendation performance and reduce the Simpson's paradox problem of many CF algorithms.